Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: Analytical Optimal Policy Gradient

-where $V(\boldsymbol{\theta})=f(\mathbf{y}^*(\boldsymbol{\theta}))=\alpha^*_n$ is the optimal objective value function, and it is implicitly related to the problem parameter $\boldsymbol{\theta}$.
-Since the optimization variable $\alpha$ happens to be the objective function, the desired gradient can be computed by leveraging the Envelope Theorem \cite{milgrom2002envelope}.
-This theorem enables us to convert the implicit derivative to an explicit one.
+where $V(\boldsymbol{\theta})=f(\mathbf{y}^*(\boldsymbol{\theta}))=\alpha^*_n$ is the optimal objective value function, and is implicitly related to the problem parameter $\boldsymbol{\theta}$.
+Since the optimization variable $\alpha$ happens to be the objective function, the desired gradient can be computed by leveraging the Envelope Theorem \cite{milgrom2002envelope}, which enables converting the implicit derivative to an explicit one.
 Specifically, it states that for a constrained optimization, calculating the total derivative of the optimal objective value function with respect to the problem parameter is equivalent to explicitly evaluating the partial derivative of the Lagrangian with respect to the problem parameter, at the optimal solution: